 14. Research protocols and consent forms should be revised, to reflect the change in the manner in which data would be gathered.

-15. Wherever possible research within the laboratories should be stopped, and if not possible, then should be conducted according to the Govt. coronavirus guidance/measures of hygiene and distancing.
+15. Wherever possible research within the laboratories should be stopped, and if not possible, then should be conducted according to the government coronavirus guidance/measures of hygiene and distancing.

 16. Unless the changes made to the way in which researchers interact with participants results in a substantial change to protocol, they will not need to submit a modification request.
 They should simply update recruitment documents to outline how they will remotely interact and then proceed.
 Kindly note that this is only a temporary measure.